Miron Mitrea

 Miron Tudor Mitrea (born August 8, 1956) is a Romanian engineer and politician.
 A member of the Social Democratic Party (PSD), he was a member of the Romanian Chamber of Deputies for Vrancea County from 1996 to 2008, and sat in the Romanian Senate from 2008 to 2012, representing the same county.
-In 2012, he returned to the Chamber, also for Vrancea County.
+In 2012, he returned for a final term to the Chamber, also for Vrancea County.
 In the Adrian Năstase cabinet, he was Minister of Public Works and Transport from 2000 to 2004.

 He has four sons and a daughter.
-His third and current wife, Manuela, a notary by profession, has been a member of the Chamber of Deputies since 2000.
+His third and current wife, Manuela, a notary by profession, was a member of the Chamber of Deputies from 2000 to 2016.